-89% of 3rd - 8th grade Caucasian students are meeting or exceeding Reading standards 88%% of 3rd - 8th grade Caucasian students are meeting or exceeding Mathematics standards
+89% of 3rd - 8th grade Caucasian students are High | High-Average in Reading 90%% of 3rd - 8th grade Caucasian students are High | High-Average in Mathematics

-This is a 28% gap in Reading and a 40% gap in Mathematics between our Latino/Hispanic students and our Caucasian students.
+This is a 32% gap in Reading and a 30% gap in Mathematics between our Latino/Hispanic students and our Caucasian students.
+The gap in reading performance between Caucasian students and Latino/Hispanic students has increased over the last year.
 As a staff we are reflective on this data and working on identifying how we can further intentionally address this gap between student groups.